lnurl/luds/spec.md

         maxSendable: MilliSatoshi, // max amount LN SERVICE is willing to receive
         minSendable: MilliSatoshi, // min amount LN SERVICE is willing to receive, can not be less than 1 or more than `maxSendable`
         metadata: String, // metadata json which must be presented as raw string here, this is required to pass signature verification at a later step
+        thumbnail: String or null // optional URL to 512x512px thumbnail which will represent this lnurl in a list or grid, domain here must be the same as `callback` domain
         tag: "payRequest" // type of LNURL
     }
     ```